Yurii-Laguta/JB4A-SDK-Android/index.md

 * MSDK-453  - Fix for Java ConcurrentModificationException when modifying Tags & Attributes

 #### Version 4.0.7
-Released October 2 2015, correlating to the Salesforce Marketing Cloud 2015-06 Release_<br/>
+Released October 2 2015, correlating to the Marketing Cloud 2015-06 Release_<br/>

 * MSDK-82  - Only check classes for the SDK's enabled features
 * MSDK-237 - Display Page Title or URL when showing a CloudPage